Summer Training and Internships

 Cultural Awareness: The Cultural Awareness (CA) Committee exposes cadets to cultural factors, ethical dilemmas, politics, religion, economics and their potential impact on military operations and mission accomplishment within the Contemporary Operating Environment (COE).
 CLC utilizes the Training and Doctrine Command (TRADOC) common teaching scenario – Caucasus region depicting U.S. forces in support of a friendly nation.
 Cadets examine and reflect upon cultural awareness's impact on military operations and understand that culture matters and that cultural awareness will facilitate mission success.

 First Aid: The First Aid Committee trains and tests cadets on selected first aid tasks.
 By the end of the training, each cadet can apply life-saving first aid techniques to ensure unit member survivability on the modern battlefield.
-The committee utilizes training aids and resources to teach and test the combat lifesaver standards in the following tasks: evaluating a casualty, airway management, CPR, chest wounds, control bleeding and treating for shock.
+The committee utilizes training aids and resources to teach and test the combat lifesaver standards in the following tasks: evaluating a casualty, airway management, CPR, chest wounds, controlling bleeding and treating for shock.
 The cadets also participate in a squad-level situational exercise that incorporates administering first aid in a tactical setting.
-Cadets walk away from training with the realization that every soldier, regardless of rank, must be able to administer aid to their fellow soldier.
+Cadets walk away from training with the realization that every soldier, regardless of rank, must be able to administer aid to their fellow soldiers.

 Tactical Leader Development: The Tactical Leader Development (TLD) Committee creates a challenging tactical environment over seven days that provides a unique opportunity founded in the contemporary operating environment (COE) and basic squad and platoon level maneuver doctrine to observe and develop leadership potential.
 During their training at TLD, cadets are shown what right looks like during the tactical leader training as the cadre mentors them.
 Cadets successfully demonstrate small unit leadership skills in a training scenario that represents the COE.